 This is where Nokia OZO Audio steps in: transforming audio capture and bringing the quality of sound up to the best of today’s video technologies.
 Smartphone and camera devices with OZO Audio give consumers advanced focus and zoom capabilities.
 These allow them to capture sound from a specific direction and suppress noise without distortion, and dynamically adjust to the area of zoomed video.

-A key feature of the OZO Audio technology portfolio is OZO Focus, which enables users to focus on the sounds that matter most.
-For smartphones and cameras that include three mics or more, OZO Focus gives people the ability to select and prioritize the sound they want, removing distracting background noise.
-OZO Focus makes switching from front video recording to selfie recording simple and effective, and it enables the user to adjust audio focus to a specific part of the screen, as well as maintain audio focus on moving people or objects.
+A key feature of the OZO Audio technology portfolio is Audio Focus, which enables users to focus on the sounds that matter most.
+For smartphones and cameras that include three mics or more, Audio Focus gives people the ability to select and prioritize the sound they want, removing distracting background noise.
+Audio Focus makes switching from front video recording to selfie recording simple and effective, and it enables the user to adjust audio focus to a specific part of the screen, as well as maintain audio focus on moving people or objects.

-This is how OZO Focus is augmenting innovation in audio for user-generated content.
+This is how Audio Focus is augmenting innovation in audio for user-generated content.

 Zooming in on the star of the show